Anonymous work

 This image of the Warsaw Ghetto Uprising by an anonymous photographer was chosen as the most famous picture by The Photograph Book (1997) (ISBN 0-7148-3937-X), a book of 500 photographs by 500 famous photographers.

-Anonymous works are works, such as art or literature, that have an anonymous, undisclosed, or unknown creator or author.
+Anonymous works are creative works, such as art or literature, that have an anonymous, undisclosed, or unknown creator or author.
 In the case of very old works, the author's name may simply be lost over the course of history and time.
 There are a number of reasons anonymous works arise.
 Examples include Beowulf and The Arabian Nights.

 Legal status

 In the United States, anonymous work is legally defined as "a work on the copies or phonorecords of which no natural person is identified as author."

 In copyright law, anonymous works are treated differently than works with known authors.
 According to the U.S. Copyright Office, anonymous works are protected for 95 years from the year of first publication or 120 years from creation, whichever expires first.

 More broadly, anonymous speech raises fundamental questions at the intersection of literature, law, and politics, influencing debates over freedom of expression and accountability.